Austin 12 Step Recovery: Powerful Tools for Addiction Recovery

 3. Follow-up Care

-After completing the rehab program, you can get continued help with relapse prevention and other problems associated with alcoholism in a post-treatment after-care program.
-This can be done in personal therapy or peer group sessions.
+After completing the rehab program, continue to ask for help with relapse prevention and other problems associated with alcoholism in a post-treatment after-care program.
+We provide both personal therapy or peer group sessions for this.

 Addiction recovery may save your life.
 It can certainly improve it.
 Contact us for more information about our effective 12-step program in Austin.